naomi-iizuka/ADAProject_teambis/index.md

 </p>

 <p style='text-align: justify;'>
   Confidence scores of both genders follow a similar distribution, but the peaks at around 0.58 and 0.66 are much higher among men than women.
-INSERER stat </p>
+We peformed a bilateral t-test on the score mean, which showed there was a significant difference between men and women (p-value = 0.027).
+A unilateral t-test confirmed that women's score mean was higher than that of men (p-value = 0.013).  </p>

 ## What expressions do the speakers use?